gsoules/MkDocs/digital-archive/docs/super-install-digital-archive.md

-# Installing a new Digital Archive site
+# Install a new Digital Archive site

 This page explains how to install and configure a new Digital Archive installation on a [reclaimhosting.com](super-web-host.md) server.
 You can also read [Omeka's installation instructions](https://omeka.org/classic/docs/Installation/Installation/); however, this